makukha/tox-multipython/README.md

 ## Test report

-When `tox-multipython` is installed inside *Host tag* environment, it allows to use selected ✅ *Target tag* as `env_list` in `tox.ini` and automatically discovers corresponding [multipython](https://hub.docker.com/r/makukha/multipython) executable.
-For rejected 🚫 *Target tag*, python executable is discovered, but `tox` environment provision fails.
+When `tox-multipython` is installed inside *host tag* environment, it allows to use selected ✅ *target tag* (create virtualenv environment or use as tox env name in `env_list`) and automatically discovers corresponding [multipython](https://github.com/makukha/multipython) executable.
+For failing 💥 *target tag*, interpreter is discoverable, but virtual environment with *sample package* cannot be created.

-*Host tag* and *Target tags* are valid [multipython](https://hub.docker.com/r/makukha/multipython) tags.
+*Host tag* and *Target tags* are valid [multipython](https://hub.docker.com/r/makukha/multipython) tags. *Host tags* are listed vertically (rows), *target tags* are listed horizontally (columns).

-> [!NOTE]
-> The fully green line for `py313` is a multipython design flaw that should be fixed soon: https://github.com/makukha/multipython/issues/76

 <table>
 <tbody>